praneethnamburi/blender-ScriptViz/notes.md

+# Notes

+## Next steps

+1. Import meshes from STL files
+2. Add color to vertices of these meshes

-# Questions to guide development
+## Questions to guide development

 1. How to clean up the scene at the beginning of a script?
       - This does the job in the command line: bpy.ops.wm.read_homefile()